Food and Journeys®

 Frying the beef lightly to brown them to start the cooking of Swedish meat stew.

-Turn the beef on all sides to ensure that they’re evenly browned — adjusting the heat to medium if needed.
+Turn the beef on all sides to ensure that they’re browned — adjusting the heat to medium if needed.

 Depending on the size of your pan, you might need to cook the meat in batches.